Advanced Routing and Verification of Ground and Power Supply PCB Layout Traces with Altium Designer

 The last stage of PCB layout design is verification.
 One part of verifying your design that should never be overlooked is the visual inspection.
 It is indeed possible that your PCB layout may pass all of the rules and restraints that you have instituted and not meet other requirements; such as placement of components or other elements due to the enclosure, mounting or other concerns.
 Another important verification procedure is thermal analysis.
 With Altium’s Power Distribution Network (PDN) Analyzer you can simulate current flows along your traces to identify thermal dissipation issues.

-- With Altium’s 3D capture you easily check all aspects of your design graphically.
+- With Altium’s 3D capture you easily check all aspects of your PCB design graphically.

 - Correcting power supply and ground trace errors can be easily corrected using Altium’s interactive routing capability.

-The design of your grounding and power supply PCB layout requires that you not only follow good trace routing guidelines that incorporate isolation of signal types and thermal reliefs but that you have a comprehensive PCB design package with functionality to help you reduce design time and avoid additional costs for corrections.
-The best solution is Altium Designer with ActiveRoute.
+The PCB layout of your grounding and power supply PCB design requires that you not only follow good trace routing guidelines that incorporate isolation of signal types and thermal reliefs but that you have a comprehensive PCB design package with functionality to help you reduce design time and avoid additional costs for corrections.
+For the best PCB traces and schematic captures, get the best Printed Circuit Board solution: Altium Designer with ActiveRoute.